Kiskiack

 Kiskiack (or Chisiack or Chiskiack) was a Native American tribal group of the Powhatan Confederacy in what is present-day York County, Virginia.
-The name means "Wide Land" or "Bread Place" in the native language, one of the Virginia Algonquian languages.
+The name means "Wide Land" or "Broad Place" in the native language, one of the Virginia Algonquian languages.
 It was also the name of their village on the Virginia Peninsula.

 Later English colonists adopted the name for their own village in that area.
 The site was later developed for the US Naval Weapons Station Yorktown in York County.
-The settlement was 11 mi from Werowocomoco, capital of the Powhatan Confederacy.
+The settlement was 11 mi from Werowocomoco, the capital of the Powhatan Confederacy.

 History

 In the mid-16th and early 17th century, the Algonquian-speaking Kiskiack tribe, part of the large Powhatan Confederacy, was located near the south bank of the York River on the Virginia Peninsula, which extended into the Chesapeake Bay.
 The present-day city of Yorktown developed a few miles east of here.
 The Kiskiack had built permanent villages, made up of numerous long-houses or yihakans, in which related families would live.
-The longhouses had both private and communal space.
+The longhouses had both private and communal spaces.

 The Kiskiack were one of the original four tribes of the Powhatan Confederacy, which by the early 17th century included 30 tributary tribes.
-Beginning with the arrival of the English colonists at Jamestown in 1607, the Kiskiack were generally one of the most hostile toward the English encroachments.
+Beginning with the arrival of the English colonists at Jamestown in 1607, the Kiskiack was generally one of the most hostile toward the English encroachments.
 They were reluctant to give away their goods to English parties from Jamestown who sought corn and other foodstuffs in order to survive during their first difficult years.
-But, the Kiskiack were one of the few tribes to be relatively friendly to the English in the First Anglo-Powhatan War.
+But, the Kiskiack was one of the few tribes to be relatively friendly to the English in the First Anglo-Powhatan War.

 Kiskiack was about 15 mi from Jamestown, to the north across the Peninsula and located along the York River.
 This area did not receive as many English colonists as did the waterfront along the James River.
 In 1612, John Smith estimated the Kiskiack population included about 40–50 warriors.
 William Strachey recorded the name of their weroance as Ottahotin.

-The Kiskiack took part in the Indian Massacre of 1622 and helped kill colonists, hoping to drive away the survivors.
+The Kiskiack took part in the Indian massacre of 1622 and helped kill colonists, hoping to drive away the survivors.
 The next year the colonists retaliated against them and other nearby tribes, killing about 200 men by giving them poison at a supposed friendly meeting.
 Some time before 1627, the Kiskiack left their village to migrate west; the English colonists occupied the site in 1629 and retained the name for some time.

-By 1649 the Kiskiack had settled along the Piankatank River, where the English granted their weroance Ossakican (or Wassatickon) a reservation of 5000 acre.
+By 1649, the Kiskiack had settled along the Piankatank River, where the English granted their weroance Ossakican (or Wassatickon) a reservation of 5000 acre.
 In 1651, the Kiskiack exchanged this land for another 5000 acre tract farther upriver.
 Soon the English began to encroach on that reservation in Gloucester County as well.
 In 1669 the Kiskiack were recorded as having only 15 bowmen.
 They last appeared in historical records as participants in the 1676 Bacon's Rebellion.
 The remaining Kiskiack appear to have merged and intermarried with other groups, probably the Pamunkey, Chickahominy, or Rappahannock.